 ROIC and other Non-GAAP Measures (as calculated below) assist in showing how effectively we utilize capital invested in our operations.
 ROIC is determined by dividing the sum of NOPAT for each of the previous four quarters by the average of Debt less Cash and cash equivalents plus Stockholders' equity for the previous five quarters.
-NOPAT for each quarter is calculated by multiplying Income (loss) from operations by one minus the full year 2023 effective tax rate as adjusted.
+NOPAT for each quarter is calculated by multiplying Income (loss) from operations by one minus the full year 2024 effective tax rate as adjusted.
 Debt is calculated using amounts for Current portion of long-term debt plus Long-term debt, less current portion.
 We calculate ROIC using the last four quarters' NOPAT as this represents the most recent 12-month period at any given point of determination.
 In order for the denominator of the ROIC ratio to properly match the operational period reflected in the numerator, we include the average of five quarters' ending balance sheet amounts so that the denominator includes the average of the opening through ending balances (on a quarterly basis) thereby providing, over the same time period as the numerator, four quarters of average invested capital.

-In the calculation of ROIC, we adjusted the effective tax rate for a one-time tax benefit derived from recording of a deferred tax asset in relation to our Swiss operations to create a measure that is more useful to understanding our operating results and the ongoing performance of our underlying business as shown in the tables below.
-Our management and Board of Directors use ROIC as one measure to assess operational performance, including in connection with certain compensation programs.
+In the calculation of ROIC, we adjust income (loss) from operations, effective tax rate, and stockholders' equity to remove the effects of the impact of certain transactions in order to create a measure that is more useful to understanding our operating results and the ongoing performance of our underlying business excluding the impact of unusual items as shown in the tables below.
+Our management and Board use ROIC as one measure to assess operational performance, which is also included in certain compensation programs.
 We use ROIC as a metric because we believe it measures how effectively we invest our capital and provides a better measure to compare ourselves to peer companies to assist in assessing how we drive operational improvement.
 We believe ROIC measures return on the amount of capital invested in our businesses and is an accurate and descriptive measure of our performance.
 We also believe adding Debt less Cash and cash equivalents to Stockholders' equity provides a better comparison across similar businesses regarding total capitalization, and ROIC highlights the level of value creation as a percentage of capital invested.
-As the tables below show, our ROIC at December 31, 2023 was 28.5%.
+As the tables below show, our ROIC at December 31, 2024 was 19.4%.
 Amounts described below are reported in millions of U.S. dollars, except for the effective tax rate as adjusted.
 Amounts are as of and for the three months ended for the periods referenced in the tables below.